 In June 2024, the TJPA Board approved award of the PMCM contract to the procurement recommended firm with a Notice-to-Proceed date of July 1, 2024.
-During July 2024, the PMCM consultant provided staff and commenced work on the project.
+During November 2024, TJPA continued integration of the PMCM staff with the Project Team and organization.